semgrep/semgrep-docs/docs/semgrep-ci/overview.md

 There are two methods to set up Semgrep in CI.

-* To scale and automate your scans across many repositories, **use Semgrep App. **Semgrep App provides a centralized web application to manage findings and configure rulesets and notifications.
+* To scale and automate your scans across many repositories, **use Semgrep App**.Semgrep App provides a centralized web application to manage findings and configure rulesets and notifications.
 This is the **recommended method** of integrating Semgrep in CI.
 * To scan your code in a single CI pipeline, **create a stand-alone CI job or add Semgrep to a script block in your pipeline.** This means continuously scanning on a schedule or to trigger a scan upon the creation of a PR (pull request) or MR (merge request).
 This method does not require Semgrep App.

 Refer to the following table to help you choose what method best meets the needs of your development.